One good reason to charge more for the first office cleaning is to get the office in good condition to begin a proper cleaning maintenance schedule.

-Writing down the condition of each room or each level helps with bidding a commercial cleaning job.
-It also helps you to figure out if you should charge more for the first office cleaning.
+✔ Writing down the condition of each room or each level helps with bidding a commercial cleaning job.
+This enables you to give a more accurate price for the commercial cleaning.

 Assess the structural surfaces in-depth.
-They will determine why you should charge more for the first office cleaning.
+This will determine why you should charge more for the first office cleaning.

 If these areas are in a manageable condition, then it may not be necessary to charge to wash windows, or clean carpet, or give the rest rooms a good deep cleaning.

-Your company can just assume the maintenance schedule.
+Your company can just continue the established maintenance schedule.
 You can simply begin your work and perform the deep cleaning according to the existing schedule.

 In a situation that your company has won a bid and the office building is in bad shape, you should charge more for the first cleaning.